 Call your health care provider if your baby has signs or symptoms of this condition.

-If you think that you may have syphilis and are pregnant (or anticipate becoming pregnant), call your health care provider immediately.
+If you think that you may have syphilis and are pregnant (or plan to get pregnant), call your provider right away.

-Safer sexual practices may help prevent syphilis.
-If you suspect you have a sexually transmitted disease such as syphilis, seek medical attention immediately to avoid complications like infecting your baby during pregnancy or birth.
+Safer sexual practices help prevent the spread of syphilis.
+If you suspect you have a sexually transmitted disease such as syphilis, seek medical attention right away to avoid complications like infecting your baby during pregnancy or birth.

 Prenatal care is very important.
 A routine blood test for syphilis is done during pregnancy.
 This identifies infected mothers so they can treated to reduce the risks to the infant and themselves.
 Infants born to infected mothers who received proper penicillin treatment during pregnancy are at minimal risk for congenital syphilis.